nf-core/createtaxdb/docs/usage.md

 If you wish to repeatedly use the same parameters for multiple runs, rather than specifying each flag in the command, you can specify these in a params file.

+> [!TIP]
+> Once the pipeline has run to completion, we highly recommend moving the resulting directories or tar files to a centralised 'cache' location.
+> This prevents databases being overwritten by future runs of the pipeline, or by clean up of old Nextflow run results directories
+>
+> If you do so, ensure to update the paths in any downstream samplesheets you create with the `--generate_downstream_samplesheets` parameter.

 Pipeline settings can be provided in a `yaml` or `json` file via `-params-file <file>`.

 > [!WARNING]